-In modern-day, Numerology is credited to Pythagoras, who was a Greek philosopher.
+In modern-day, Numerology is credited to Pythagoras, a Greek philosopher.
 It is not known that he invented Numerology, but there is some evidence that he took it to a different level.

 Numerology is complicated; it usually needs a master numerologist to specify comprehensive and precise readings.
 One of the most widespread ways to use Numerology is to find your Life Path Number, and you can also use it for things like expression, personality, and soul.

-The idea is that cosmos in your life are affected by your birthdate, birth name, and may other characteristics within an individual.
+The idea is that the cosmos in your life is affected by your birthdate, birth name, and many other characteristics within an individual.
 This is way different than reading your horoscope every day in the newspaper.
 Numerology is more in-depth information about yourself.
 And when mixed with Tarot cards, you can find your life journey easily.

 Numerology and Tarot: How They Work Together